Contribution Guide

 $ git push --force origin <descriptive_branch_name>

-If everything looks good, delete the backup branch:
+If everything looks good, remove the backup branch:

 $ git branch --delete --force tmp